-Steve Hemelt is an Assistant Professor of Public Policy at the University of North Carolina at Chapel Hill.
-Hemelt is a Research Fellow with the Institute of Labor Economics (IZA), an Affiliated Researcher with the National Center for Analysis of Longitudinal Data in Education Research (CALDER), and a Faculty Affiliate of the Education Policy Initiative at Carolina (EPIC).
+Steve Hemelt is an Associate Professor of Public Policy at the University of North Carolina at Chapel Hill.
+Hemelt is a Research Fellow with the Institute of Labor Economics (IZA), a Senior Researcher with the National Center for Analysis of Longitudinal Data in Education Research (CALDER), and serves as an Associate Editor of Education Finance and Policy.
 His primary fields of interest are the economics of education, education policy, labor economics, and program evaluation.

 Hemelt’s current research examines transitions from high school to college, postsecondary costs and cost drivers, and student success in higher education.
 His work has appeared in public policy, economics, and education journals including the Journal of Policy Analysis and Management, Economics of Education Review, and Educational Evaluation and Policy Analysis.
 Hemelt’s research has been supported by the Institute of Education Sciences (IES) as well as the Spencer, Smith Richardson, William T. Grant, and Russell Sage foundations.

 Hemelt teaches courses on policy analysis and research design.
 Before joining the faculty at UNC, he was a Postdoctoral Research Fellow at the University of Michigan and an Assistant Professor at Cornell College.
 Prior to graduate school, he was a high school teacher in Maryland.
 Hemelt holds bachelor’s degrees in Economics and Spanish, a master’s degree in Economic Policy Analysis, and a Ph.D. in Public Policy from the University of Maryland, Baltimore County (UMBC).